JohnGrime/OpenCVStarterKit/README.md

 If all is well, we should see some user guidelines printed:

-	Usage : Example.py find=path [in=path] [with=x] [superpose=x] [min=N] [every=N]
+	Usage : Example.py find=path [in=path] [using=x] [superpose=x] [min=N] [every=N]

 	Where:

-	  find : path to image to detect in   : OPTIONAL path to image in which to search (default: 'webcam', i.e. use webcam feed) with : OPTIONAL algorithm to use, one of 'SURF', 'SIFT', or 'ORB' (default: SIFT) superpose : OPTIONAL path to image to superpose onto matched region min  : OPTIONAL minimum N matching features before bounding box drawn (default: 4)
-	  every: OPTIONAL run processing every N frames (default: 1)
+	  find  : path to image to detect in    : OPTIONAL path to image in which to search (default: 'webcam', i.e. use webcam feed) using : OPTIONAL algorithm to use, one of 'SURF', 'SIFT', or 'ORB' (default: SIFT) superpose : OPTIONAL path to image to superpose onto matched region min   : OPTIONAL minimum N matching features before bounding box drawn (default: 4) every : OPTIONAL run processing every N frames (default: 1)

 	Notes:

 	The SURF and ORB algorithms can be accompanied with algorithm-specific data;
-	  - for SURF, this is the Hessian tolerance e.g. 'with=SURF:400' (default value: 400')
+	  - for SURF, this is the Hessian tolerance e.g. 'using=SURF:400' (default value: 400')
-	  - for ORB, this is the number of features e.g. 'with=ORB:500' (default value: 500')
+	  - for ORB, this is the number of features e.g. 'using=ORB:500' (default value: 500')

 	The 'in' parameter can be decorated with a scale value for the data, e.g.: in=webcam:0.5, in=mypic.png:1.5.
 The default resize value is 1.0 (i.e., no scaling will be performed).